|

 In Education…

 • Founded in 1968, the LSU Health Sciences Center School of Dentistry has educated more than 75% of the dental professionals practicing in Louisiana today.
-Since its inception, the school has educated 4,258 dentists, dental hygienists, and dental laboratory technologists.
+Since its inception, the school has educated over 4,300 dentists, dental hygienists, and dental laboratory technologists.

-• LSUSD offers degrees in dentistry, dental hygiene, dental laboratory technology, and, in advanced education, certificates in pediatric dentistry, endodontics, orthodontics, periodontics, prosthodontics, maxillofacial prosthetics, advanced general dentistry, and general practice residency.
-It offers the combined certificate in oral and maxillofacial surgery and doctor of medicine degree, and a Master of Science in oral biology.
-LSUSD also offers via distance-learning the dental hygiene degree program to students in Lafayette and Baton Rouge.
+• LSUSD offers degrees in dentistry, dental hygiene, and dental laboratory technology, and advanced education certificates in pediatric dentistry, endodontics, orthodontics, periodontics, prosthodontics, and general practice residency.
+It also offers a combined certificate in oral and maxillofacial surgery and doctor of medicine degree.
+Via distance learning, LSUSD offers the dental hygiene degree program to students in Lafayette and Baton Rouge.

-• LSUSD is a primary provider of continuing education for dental professionals in Louisiana offering over 1800 continuing education hours annually.
+• LSUSD is a primary provider of continuing education for dental professionals in Louisiana, offering over 1,800 continuing education hours annually.
+Since 1969, the continuing education program has sponsored over 1,000 courses, with over 52,000 registrants.
 Distance-learning statewide has now become a reality with the advent of new technology and resources.

 In Patient Care…

-• Each year, LSUSD students and residents are responsible for nearly 100,000 patient visits in 17 locations throughout Louisiana, many of which are underserved areas.
+• Each year, LSUSD students and residents are responsible for nearly 100,000 patient visits in 15 locations throughout Louisiana, many of which are under-served areas.

-• Faculty and general practice residents provide care to the mentally challenged at both the Pinecrest and Hammond Developmental Centers.
+• Faculty and general practice residents provide care to the mentally challenged at both the Pinecrest Supports and Services Center in Pineville and the North Lake Supports and Services Center in Hammond.

 • LSUSD provides oral health care to patients with HIV through the Ted Wisniewski Center of Excellence for the Treatment of Immunodeficiency Diseases in New Orleans and conducts research to address the oral health care issues of HIV patients.
 LSUSD developed the first LSU HIV Dental Clinic at the Medical Center of Louisiana, New Orleans in 1994.
-The school also provides care to HIV-positive individuals at Huey P. Long Hospital in Alexandria, and through a mobile dental van in New Orleans.
+The school also provides care to HIV-positive individuals at Huey P. Long Hospital in Pineville.

 LSU Health Sciences Center Homepage